Families in Albuquerque are demonstrating that neighborhoods can be uplifted through valuing and investing in family unity and culture.

 Average increase in monthly income

-After 1 year families grow their assets by $6,504
+After 2 years families grow their income by $6,336

-Over 1 year enrolled in FII, the average investment directly to families is $1,200.
-Using this investment, after 1 year, families grow their yearly income by $6,504 (or 5.4 times the investment).
+Over the two years they are enrolled in FII, the average investment directly to a family is $2400.
+Using this investment, families grow their yearly income by $6,336 (or 2.6 times the investment) and their assets by $3,387 (or 1.4 times the investment)

 Albuquerque | Financial HealthHousingSocial Capital